timothyhuang513/BassTab/README.md

 # isolate-bass

-## Function
-takes in an mp3 file and returns a tab of the bass that is played in the mp3
+Takes in an mp3 file and returns a tab  of the bass that is played in the mp3.

 ## Project Setup Instructions
+### Backend
+Before doing any of the steps below, cd into the backend folder
-### 1. Create a Virtual Environment
+#### 1. Create a Virtual Environment
 ```bash
 # macOS/Linux
 python3 -m venv venv